 The MG6 benefits from UK engineering expertise, so is tuned to suit British roads

-The MG6 was introduced three years ago, and marked the dawn of a new era for the British brand.
+The MG6 was introduced four years ago, and marked the dawn of a new era for the British brand.
 The five-door hatch is assembled at MG’s historic factory at Longbridge, W Mids, from kits built in China, although the design and development was done in the UK.

 Our choice: MG6 S

 Whatever you think of MG’s return to the UK, at least the brand hasn’t tried to hark back to past glories and gone down the retro route with the MG6’s styling.
-The five-door GT hatch is based on the Chinese-market Roewe 550 saloon from parent company SAIC, so it shares its basic body shape with that car.
+The five-door hatch is based on the Chinese-market Roewe 550 saloon from parent company SAIC, so it shares its basic body shape with that car.

 However, MG’s UK design team has given the car its own nose, with a big MG octagon badge up front, a narrow grille and angular headlights.
 There’s another grille under the front bumper, while subtle curves are formed along the sides.
 At the back, the high-set tail has a steeply raked rear windscreen and the bumper features a large, black, diffuser-style finish.
 A facelift in 2015 gave more angular front and rear bumpers, LED daytime running lights and LED light clusters giving a smarter appearance.

 As well as having design input from the UK, the MG6 benefits from our engineering expertise, and has been tuned to better suit British roads.
 UK cars differ from their Chinese counterparts, with revised spring and damper settings, new anti-roll bars and faster steering, and these tweaks mean the MG6 is entertaining on the road.